kalluri14/Risk_Assignment/README.md

 Till here we have imported  our csv files into our sqlite databse using sqlite exe which helps us work from command line itself.

-The two files that is equities.csv and daily_returns csv are added into our dbsqlite3 databse under the names finance_equities and finance_daily_returns.
+The two files that is equities.csv and daily_returns csv are added into our dbsqlite3 databse under the names finance_equities and finance_daily_returns.we have our primary key id in our equities table and , equity_ id as a foreign key in our daily_ returns table

 Using templates (HTML files ) we will make an interface for the user to enter his/her details. it is a basic interface for the customer to enter his name , id, description  and so on. we have an add button through which those details can be seen in the next page.